seepls/BulletGame2D/README.md

 in the next step we move to create players and take user input from the keyboard to move him around.

 next we create bullets .
+Z for hitting
+created enemies .
+similar point size :  distance formula used to check if collision .